mooxphp/moox/packages/builder/DEVLOG.md

 - [ ] Idea: https://github.com/nikic/PHP-Parser, would be able to update even custom code?

-- [ ] Idea: Generate a Laravel with Builder Instance, use Tenancy or just create user-based panels for SaaS
+- [ ] Idea: Install a Builder Platform with lot's packages and Builder.
+For each user, create a full-fledged PanelProvider as Preview (for Demo, for SaaS?)

 - [ ] Core Docs